luci/luci-py/appengine/swarming/doc/Schemas.md

     TaskRunResult describes the result for this run on this specific bot.
   - When the bot is done, a PerformanceStats entity is saved as a child entity of the TaskRunResult.
-  - If the TaskRequest is retried automatically due to the bot dying, an automatic on task failure or another infrastructure related failure, another TaskRunResult will be created when another bot reaps the task again.
-    TaskResultSummary is the summary of the last relevant TaskRunResult.

 ### Task schema

-This schema is an example of a task with two tries.
-This happens when the first try resulted in `TaskRunResult.state == BOT_DIED`.
-This is a relatively rare case.
+This schema is an example of a task.

 **Note**: Entities marked with an asterisk `*` may not be stored in certain situations, like for deduplicated tasks, tasks that didn't run due to internal